-- Confidentiality of participants be respected always What is shared during the Gathering, and particularly in Circle, is never discussed outside the Gathering without permission.
-You, of course are free to share your own experiences
+- Confidentiality of participants be respected always.
+What is shared during the Gathering, and particularly in Circle, is never discussed outside the Gathering without permission.
+You are, of course, free to share your own experiences.

-- The sacredness of the gathering venue is honoured by the prohibition of recreational drugs and alcohol (where possible we will allocate an outside space for smokers)
+- The sacredness of the gathering venue is honoured by refraining from use of recreational drugs and alcohol for the whole of the Gathering.
+(Where possible we will allocate an outside space for smokers).

-- We ask that no bedding be brought into the Sacred Space for sessions, as this tends to encourage sleepiness, rather than respectful attentiveness to other's sharings.
+- We ask that, unless you are unwell and have discussed this with the Creation Group, no bedding be brought into the Sacred Space for sessions, as this tends to encourage sleepiness, rather than respectful attentiveness to other's sharings.

 You offer your presence

 Every woman's presence at the Gathering is precious and makes it special.
-We, therefore, ask that you offer your presence for the whole program.
+We therefore ask that you offer your presence on site for the whole weekend.
 While most activities are completely optional, we consider the opening and closing ceremonies to be essential to the creation and holding of the sacred energy of the Gathering that supports us all.
-If for any reason, this is not possible for you, please let us know in advance.
+If for any reason this is not possible for you, please let us know in advance.